DimitrisPappou/DimitrisPappou/README.md

 I'm Dimitris, a developer with a keen interest in FiveM scripts.
 My work encompasses coding, graphic design, and project management, with a focus on creating robust and reliable scripts for various applications.

 ## About Me
-I'm Dimitris, a passionate developer specializing in FiveM scripts.
+I'm a passionate developer specializing in FiveM scripts.
 My expertise lies in coding, graphic design, and project management.
 I'm dedicated to creating high-quality, efficient, and reliable software solutions.
 With a strong focus on continuous improvement, I strive to keep my projects up-to-date with the latest technological advancements.
 I enjoy collaborating with others in the tech community and am always open to new challenges and opportunities to innovate.

 ## Projects
 While my GitHub currently only list one project, my crosshair generator for FiveM, I have worked on notable scripts like "King Of The Hill" and "Capture The Flag."
 These projects demonstrate my commitment to continuous improvement and reliability in software development.